 Category A to D are valid for Europe.
-Category E exists only for USA.
+Category E exists only for the USA.
 The problem in Europe is: If there is no regulation for a certain vehicle function, this function is automatically NOT approved in Europe.
-This alone shows why the Tesla autopilot in the USA can change lanes without confirmation, whereas in Europe we still have to set the indicators manually.
-Category E does not exist in Europe and the function “lane change WITHOUT confirmation” only fits to category E. This means: the Tesla masters this manoeuvre, but it is forbidden in all countries that have signed the UNECE agreement, because it does not fit into any approved category.
+This alone shows why the Tesla autopilot in the USA can change lanes without confirmation, whereas in Europe, we still have to set the indicators manually.
+Category E does not exist in Europe and the function “lane change WITHOUT confirmation” only fits to category E. This means: the Tesla masters this maneuver, but it is forbidden in all countries that have signed the UNECE agreement because it does not fit into any approved category.

 Things were better before…